© Pixabay

 Luxembourg may not have quite the reputation of its neighbour (I'm looking at you, Belgium) when it comes to the quality of its beer – but that's changing.

-While you may only be familiar with the big boys of the Luxembourg brewing scene, the Grand Duchy is actually home to quite a few breweries - and they all deserve far more cred than they get.
-In this brief article, which was adapted from an earlier Knowledge Bite of ours, we'll introduce you a good selection of Luxembourg's breweries, both big and small.
+In this brief article, we'll introduce a great selection of Luxembourg breweries, both big and small.
 Get your beer glasses cleaned up and put a nice shine on 'em, because you'll want to head out and try some of these by the time you're done reading.

 The breweries

 This is going to be a fairly long article, so rather than blabbering on I'll get straight to the point and list off a few brewers of beautifully balanced beverages.
-In alphabetic order, here we go..
+In alphabetic order, here we go!

 Brasserie de Luxembourg (Diekirch and Mousel)